archisman-05/EDU_CA_THON_TeamSigmas/README.md

-# Ancient and Medicinal Plants
+# Ancient and Modern Medicinal Plants

-Welcome to the **AYUSH and Medicinal Plants** repository!
+Welcome to the **AYUSH and Modern Medicinal Plants** repository!
 This project is focused on exploring the traditional Indian medicinal systems under AYUSH (Ayurveda, Yoga & Naturopathy, Unani, Siddha, and Homeopathy) and their associated medicinal plants.
 The goal is to document, analyze, and promote the rich knowledge of India's traditional healthcare practices and plant-based remedies.

 ## Table of Contents
 - [About the Project](#about-the-project)